 Using this sweetener in these donuts helps impart a caramel flavor that really boosts the flavor.

 And while I used all purpose gluten-free flour in both recipes, I have been recipe-testing to try to make it work with a protein-rich flour like quinoa or chickpea.
 So far it hasn’t worked out, so I’m waiting for a bell to go off in my head to tell me why.

-The spicy flavor is too good to mask in chocolate.
 If you are on pinterest, perhaps pin the image below?